MikeBosw/amazondelivery/README.md

 If you give it Twilio account details you'll get an SMS text.
 Otherwise it uses the `say` command on your computer.

+Disclaimer
+---
+This project was created during the early days of covid and hasn't been updated since.
+It undoubtedly has stopped working.

 Requirements
 ---